microsoftgraph/python-sample-console-app/README.md

 ## Installation

-This section covers how to install and configure the sample application.

-## Prerequisites

-Before installing the sample:
+Verify that you have the following prerequisites in place before installing the sample:

 * Install Python from [https://www.python.org/](https://www.python.org/).
 We've tested the code with Python 3.6.2, but any Python 3.x version should work.
 If your code base is running under Python 2.7, you may find it helpful to use the [3to2](https://pypi.python.org/pypi/3to2) tools to port the code to Python 2.7.
+* The sample can be run on any operating system that supports Python 3.x, including recent versions of Windows, Linux, and Mac OS.
+In some cases, you may need to use a different command to launch Python &mdash; for example, some Linux distros reserve the command ```python``` for Python 2.7, so you need to use ```python3``` to launch an installed Python 3.x version.
 * This sample requires an [Office 365 for business account](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account).
 * To register your application in the Azure Portal, you will need an Azure account associated with your Office 365 account.
 No charges will be incurred for registering your application in the Azure Portal, but you must have an account.
 If you don't have one, you can sign up for an [Azure Free Account](https://azure.microsoft.com/en-us/free/free-account-faq/).

-## Installing the sample code

-Follow these steps to install the sample code:
+Follow these steps to install the sample code on your computer:

 1. Clone the repo with this command:
     * ```git clone https://github.com/microsoftgraph/python-sample-console-app.git```